|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Beef and sweet bell peppers are cooked with a savory black bean sauce in this Cantonese home cooked dish.
 Goes perfect over noodles or rice and is sure to be a hit.

-Cut the beef along the grain into thin strips, 1 1/2 - 2 inches long.
-Then cut the beef across the grain so that you have thin strips that are 1 1/2 to 2 inches long, 1/2 inch thick and 1/8 inch wide.
+Cut the beef along the grain into thin strips, 1 1/2 to 2 inches long.
+Then cut the beef across the grain so that you have thin strips that are 1 1/2 to 2 inches long, 1/2-inch thick and 1/8-inch wide.
 Place the beef in a bowl and stir in the marinade ingredients.
 Marinate the beef for 30 minutes.

 While the beef is marinating, prepare the vegetables.
 Cut the peppers into thin strips to match the beef.
 Rinse the fermented black beans in warm water to remove excess salt.
 Chop finely.
 In a small bowl, combine the beans with the chopped garlic and ginger.

 In a small bowl, mix the cornstarch with the 4 teaspoons water.
 Mix in with broth or stock.